What are Outliers?

-An outlier may indicate experimental error, or it may be due to variability in the measurement.
+An outlier may indicate an experimental error, or it may be due to variability in the measurement.

-In data mining, outlier detection aims to find patterns in data that do not conform to expected behaviour.
+In data mining, outlier detection aims to find patterns in data that do not conform to expected behavior.
 It is extensively used in many application domains such as

 ⦁ Fraud detection for credit cards, Insurance and Healthcare

 ⦁ Medical analysis